Kazuma1112/vegetter/ReadMe.md

 - updated_at

 ## association:
- -belongs_to: user
+- belongs_to: user
- -belongs_to: vegetable
+- belongs_to: vegetable

 # tag
 -